-- Is each service described? - Is the contract a written agreement, formally executed, and otherwise consistent with the applicant's usual practices? - For individual consultants, has an hourly or daily rate been conveyed in the narrative? - Is the compensation rate for individual consultants within the maximum allowable compensation rate? - Are base rates justified and reasonable? - Does the total value of any contractual service exceed the procurement threshold of the Commonwealth or that of the applicant agency?
-If so, has the applicant indicated that services have been or will be obtained by acceptable procurement procedures? - If the applicant plans to submit a sole source justification request to GMD, has this been indicated in the narrative? - Have the computations used to arrive at requested amounts been included in the narrative?
+- Is each service described? - For individual consultants, has an hourly or daily rate been conveyed in the narrative? - Is the compensation rate for individual consultants within the maximum allowable compensation rate? - Are base rates justified and reasonable? - Does the total value of any contractual service exceed the procurement threshold of the applicant agency?
+If so, has the applicant indicated that services have been or will be obtained by acceptable procurement procedures? - If the applicant plans to follow a sole source procurement procedure, has this been indicated in the narrative?
+Does the sole source request follow the applicant's written noncompetitive procurement policies and procedures? - Have the computations used to arrive at requested amounts been included in the narrative?